 What are the Regional Artist Showcase FENCE exhibitions – and how are they different than The FENCE?

-- Artists who live or work in Maine, Massachusetts, New Hampshire, Vermont, Rhode Island, or Connecticut, will be automatically considered for a special presentation as part of the Flashpoint Festival.
+- Artists who live or work in Maine, Massachusetts, New Hampshire, Vermont, Rhode Island, or Connecticut, will be automatically considered for a special regional showcase as part of the Flashpoint Festival.

-- Artists who live or work in New Mexico will be automatically considered for a special presentation by ASMP New Mexico.
+- Artists who live or work along the Gulf Coast of Florida (Pinellas, Hillsborough, Manatee, Sarasota, Charlotte, Lee, Collier, and Monroe counties) will be automatically considered for a special regional showcase.

-- Artists who live or work in Alberta, Saskatchewan, British Columbia, Northwest Territories, or Yukon Territory (Canada), will be automatically considered for a special presentation by the Exposure Photo Festival.
+- Artists who live or work in Alberta, Saskatchewan, British Columbia, Northwest Territories, or Yukon Territory (Canada), will be automatically considered for a special regional showcase by the Exposure Photo Festival in Calgary, AB.

-I am a resident of New England / Colorado / New Mexico / Durham, Raleigh, Chapel Hill / Western Canada.
+I am a resident of New England / Gulf Coast of Florida / Western Canada.
 How do I submit to the Regional Artist Showcase exhibitions?